 Originally, sushi was meant for preserving fish so that it could be stored for up to six months, but today, sushi must be eaten as soon as it is made or else the flavor won’t be what the chef intended you to taste.

-Knowing what separates sushi from sashimi as well as the differences between all the types of sushi won’t make much of a difference when you’re eating sushi, but it helps you better understand the ingredients used in each type.
+Knowing what separates sushi from sashimi as well as the differences between all the types of sushi won’t make much of a difference when you’re eating sushi.
+But it helps you better understand the ingredients used in each type because you’ll be able to order well.
 If you want a simple rice and fish combination, nigiri sushi is your best option.
 But if you’re looking for sushi with more seaweed or vegetables, try looking at the different types of sushi that focus more on these types.